CLERMONT, Fla. – Zach Montgomery's dad plugs in the electric skillet and opens the cardboard box containing tonight's dinner.

-The canned chicken sizzles as it hits the skillet.
+The liquid from the canned chicken sizzles as it hits the skillet.

 Zach, a 17-year-old high school student in Clermont, Florida, a bucolic town of rolling hills and palm trees outside Orlando, is used to dinners like this now.
 It's been six months since his family moved into The Palace motel.
 Six months since he had a freezer large enough to hold ice cream or a quiet place to do homework.

 Zach says he worries, about everything.
 Getting to school is tough.
 When his dad's paycheck dries up a few days early, there isn't money for gas.
 Sometimes, his mom says, he just doesn't want to go.
 Zach worries about their safety.
 Police arrested four people running a mobile meth lab near the motel the week before.
 There are sights and smells Zach had never come across before he lived here.
 At night, when the television is off, they hear things that scare them.

 His father, Ronald Montgomery, tall and spirited, sneaks in a chuckle, in spite or disbelief, as he talks about the last year.
 The lost house.
 His wife's job.
 The illnesses.
-He pours in the rice and sprinkles the cheese powder on the chicken as Zach looks on.
+He pours in the rice and sprinkles the cheese powder on the chicken in the skillet as Zach looks on.

 "It does make you feel like less of a person, or you're a failure, because you're not providing everything that you've been providing in the past," he says.

-"You've only got that door," Zach says, looking at the chain lock and deadbolt separating them from the outside world.
+"You've only got that door," Zach says, looking at the chain lock and deadbolt separating their room and two beds from the outside world.
 "I'm thinking someone's going to come in, just come in and do whatever they think they can do."

 Homeless.
 Zach isn't sure that's the word he'd used to describe their situation.

 "I do but don't," the stocky, soft-spoken boy says.
 "If we were in a car I'd say we were more homeless.

 Teachers like Sheri Hevener started seeing signs of the distress, and in some cases, homelessness, in her students.
 They seemed lethargic.
-More started falling behind.
+More started falling behind on their homework.

-Hevener, a business teacher, runs a pantry at the school for homeless students.
+Hevener, a business teacher, runs a pantry at the school for homeless students and others in need.

-"I just wanted to know about it," Zack said.
+"I just wanted to know about it," Zack said when he met her.

 She told him about how he could participate in what functions like a secret backpack society.
 Hevener is the only one who knows the names of the kids involved.
 Each student is assigned a backpack, which students pack each week with canned vegetables and boxed meals.
 The pantry also has toiletries, notebooks, baby clothes and prom dresses.

 Hevener didn't ask Zack why he needed the help or what his story was.